ace-wg/ace-extend-dtls-authorize/draft-ietf-ace-extend-dtls-authorize.md

 illustrated in Section 2 of {{RFC9202}}.
-If this message exchange succeeds, the Client SHOULD first use the same underlying transport protocol also for the establishment of the security association to RS (i.e., DTLS for UDP, and TLS for TCP).
+If this message exchange succeeds, the Client SHOULD first use the same underlying transport protocol also for the establishment of the security association to the Resource Server (i.e., DTLS for UDP, and TLS for TCP).

 As a consequence, the selection of the transport protocol used for the initial unauthorized resource request also depends on the transport layer security mechanism supported by the Client.
-Clients that support either DTLS or TLS but not both SHOULD use the transport protocol underlying the supported transport layer security mechanism also for an initial unauthorized resource request to the RS as in Section 2 of {{RFC9202}}.
+Clients that support either DTLS or TLS but not both SHOULD use the transport protocol underlying the supported transport layer security mechanism also for an initial unauthorized resource request to the Resource Server as in Section 2 of {{RFC9202}}.

 # IANA Considerations